OpenNebula/docs/source/configuration_guide/web_interfaces_configuration/fireedge_cpi.rst

 .. _fireedge_cpi:

 ================================================================================
-Fireedge OneProvision
+FireEdge OneProvision
 ================================================================================

 What Is?
 ========

-**Fireedge OneProvision** is a Graphical User Interface (GUI) that simplifies the typical management operations in :ref:`hybrid <true_hybrid_cloud_reference_architecture>` cloud infrastructures.
+**FireEdge OneProvision** is a Graphical User Interface (GUI) that simplifies the typical management operations in :ref:`hybrid <true_hybrid_cloud_reference_architecture>` cloud infrastructures.

-Fireedge OneProvision is build using `oneprovision` tool which allows the deployment of OpenNebula clusters with all resources needed to run VMs, hosts, datastores or virtual networks.
+FireEdge OneProvision is build using `oneprovision` tool which allows the deployment of OpenNebula clusters with all resources needed to run VMs, hosts, datastores or virtual networks.
 More information in the :ref:`oneprovision documentation <ddc_usage>`.

 Configuration
 ==============

-When the :ref:`Fireedge server is installed <fireedge_configuration>`, you can check the :ref:`configuration Fireedge file <fireedge_install_configuration>` which has the following specifics options to OneProvision GUI:
+When the :ref:`FireEdge server is installed <fireedge_configuration>`, you can check the :ref:`configuration FireEdge file <fireedge_install_configuration>` which has the following specifics options to OneProvision GUI:

 +----------------------------------------+----------------------------+-----------------------------------------------------+